Tackling Fake Forgetting through Uncertainty Quantification: Enhancing Machine Unlearning via Conformal Prediction

 With this C\&W loss, we can indeed reduce the probability assigned to the true label $y_t$, thereby compelling the model to misclassify the data point into another class $y_i$.
 However, this loss still fails to guarantee that the true label $y_t$ can be excluded from the conformal prediction set.
-If we let the threshold in conformal prediction play the role of $\max_{i \ne t} \{ p_i(\vx) \}$ in Eq. \ref{eq:loss_1}, and push non-conformity score of $y_t$ further away from this threshold, the above issue can be effectively resolved.
-Therefore, we further improve the C\&W-inspired unlearning loss function by combining conformal prediction.
+If we let the threshold in conformal prediction play the role of $\max_{i \ne t} \{ p_i(\vx) \}$ in Eq. \ref{eq:loss_1}, and push the non-conformity score of $y_t$ further away from this threshold, the above issue can be effectively resolved.
+We then extend this formulation by integrating conformal prediction to explicitly enforce the exclusion of the ground-truth label from the conformal prediction set.

 In conformal prediction, calibration data helps in estimating non-conformity scores and determining a threshold to ensure valid statistical guarantees about the model's uncertainty estimates.
 A portion of calibration data $\train_{c}^{\prime}$ can be reserved for the unlearning phase, which is kept separate from the calibration data $\train_c$ used in the evaluation phase.
 With calibration data $\train_c^{\prime}$, the threshold $\bar{q}$ for the unlearning phase is easily calculated given an $\alpha$.
 Given $\bar{q}$, by revising C\&W-inspired unlearning loss with a calibration step, a general unlearning loss function is defined as follows: